danbev/learning-iot/notes/bluetooth.md

 Is an address that is assigned to one or more elements, and it can span multiple nodes.

-#### Provisioning
-This process starts with the unprovisioned device sending out a new type of advertisement PDU called `mesh beacon`

-When a provisioner discovers the mesh beacon it will send an `invitation` to the unprovisioned device which is also a new PDU called `provisioning invite` PDU.

-When the unprovisioned device receives the `provisioning invite` it will in turn send a `provision capabilities` PDU which include:
-* The number of elements that it has
-* The security algorightms it supports
-* Input/Ouput capabilites

-Next, the unprovisioned device will sends its public key to the provisioner and it will also send it's public key.

-The next step is authentication...
-__wip__

 ### Connectionless Packet Switching
 Each packet contains the complete routing infomation in its header section, like